Read Plato with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Plato becoming a notable philosopher.

-Plato becoming a notable philosopher becomes more useful once its structure is made visible.
+Plato becoming a notable philosopher becomes clearer once the parts stop doing different work.

 Plato was a student of Socrates, one of the most celebrated philosophers in ancient Greece.
 Socrates’ method of dialectical questioning and his focus on ethics and the examination of human life profoundly influenced Plato.
 The execution of Socrates for his philosophical stances likely deeply affected Plato and motivated him to preserve and expand on Socrates’ teachings through his writings.